chrisbobbe/jekyll-theme-prologue/README.md

 There are two ways to get started:

 1. Fork the GitHub [repository](https://github.com/chrisbobbe/jekyll-theme-prologue).
 If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`.
-(NOTE: The _config.yml file in this repository has `baseurl` set for my own GitHub Pages site, so you'll probably want to make it blank.)
+(NOTE: The _config.yml file in this repository has `baseurl` set for my own GitHub Pages site, so you'll want to change it or make it blank.)
 2. Install the theme using the jekyll-theme-prologue gem.
 Instructions can be found [here](https://jekyllrb.com/docs/themes/#installing-a-theme).

+**The following instructions apply to this theme only.**

-> Your `_config.yml` file **must include the following line or it will not work**: `collections: [sections]`.
+Your `_config.yml` file **must include the following line or it will not work**: `collections: [sections]`.
 An optional sample config called `_sample-config.yml` ships with the gem for your convenience.
 If using the gem, run `open $(bundle show jekyll-theme-prologue)` to find this file, then move it to your project directory.
 It will do nothing until it's renamed `_config.yml` and sits in your project's root directory.

 Create a `_sections` folder in your project's root directory, or use the one provided in the GitHub repository, and start adding content.